 A sole proprietorship does not require converting into any public or private limited company and can carry on its business activity as a single person entity, no matter what its revenues are.

 OPC has to be converted into a private limited or a public limited Company.
-Once it has crossed the turnover limit of Rs 2 crores for 3 years or Rs 50 lakhs as a share paid-up capital income.
+Once it has crossed the turnover limit of Rs.
+20 crores or Rs.
+2 crores as a paid-up share capital.

 In a sole proprietorship, ownership can be granted to some other person through will and last testament that can or cannot be challenged in the court.